devcon-london/Code-Of-Conduct/README.md

 ## Origin

-The Devcon London mailing list was originally created in London in 2015 to meet and build a professional network of trusted people.
+The [Devcon.network](https://devcon.network) mailing list was originally created in London in 2015 to meet and build a professional network of trusted people.
 Over time the community was grown and evolved to became a resource for technical knowledge and job/gig listings.

 ## Rules